-- S.2.
-To determine compliance with the capacity factor condition, the Permittee shall maintain daily records of power generation for each turbine.

-[PSD-FL-140] - S.3.
-Should any annual report demonstrate that the cumulative lifetime CF for the Hardee Power Station exceeds 60% at any time, the Permittee shall install SCR or another technology of equal or greater NO_X reduction capability.
-In no event shall any such SCR or equivalent NO_X control technology installation and compliance testing occur later than 30 months from the date that the Permittee requested or the facility exceeded the 60% cumulative average CF. [PSD-FL-140]

-S.4.
-If start/black start capability for the CT's is provided by a combustion unit, the Department shall be notified of the type and model, output capacity, anticipated hours of operation, and the air emissions of the unit.
+- A.23.
+To determine compliance with the capacity factor condition, the Permittee shall maintain daily records of power generation for each CT.
+[PSD-FL-140] - A.24.
+Should any annual report demonstrate that the cumulative lifetime CF for the Hardee Power Station exceeds 60% at any time, the Permittee shall install SCR or another technology of equal or greater NO_x reduction capability.
+In no event shall any such SCR or equivalent NO_x control technology installation and compliance testing occur later than 30 months from the date that the Permittee requested or the facility exceeded the 60% cumulative average CF. [PSD-FL-140] - A.25.
+If start/black start capability for the CTs is provided by a combustion unit, the Department shall be notified of the type and model, output capacity, anticipated hours of operation, and the air emissions of the unit.